Undistraction/folktale-validations/README.md

 #### Validating the keys of the object

-All object's are validated by two field validators - one that checks there are no keys present that aren't described by the constraitns, and one that checks that any required keys (see below) are present.
+By default all object's are validated by two field validators - one that checks there are no keys present that aren't described by the constraitns, and one that checks that any required keys (see below) are present.
 You can use the `fieldsValidator` attribute to supply an additional validator for the object's keys themselves.
 For example you might want to check that only one of a set of keys should appear per object.

+If you want to allow arbitray keys on your object in addition to the keys you are validating you can use set the `whistelistKeys` key on the constraint for that object.
+This will prevent any errors being thrown if a key is discovered thay is not defined in the constraints.
+This allows you to only validate a subset of an object's keys or use object maps that are entirely composed of arbitrary keys.

 #### Object values